Cosmic-Volt/ShirtPocket_Game_Console-/README.md

 # ShirtPocket_Game_Console-
-DIY ESP8266 handheld game console with OLED display, buzzer, 12 built-in games, music playback, and interactive utilities
+DIY ESP8266 handheld game console with OLED display, buzzer, 12 built-in games, music playback, and interactive utilities PS : I created this projcet well before the announcement of Nintendo Switch 2 so it has the name.

 # ESP8266 OLED Game Console